#1 The mafia career

 Characters end up adopting names like BLOOD WAR and BEYOND THE GRAVE, and the motivations behind most of the villains are absolutely ridiculous.
-Especially post-timeskip the story goes off-the-rails, as bad guys begin to turn into mad psychopaths and good guys starting blurting the cheesiest drama lines you can imagine.
+Especially post-timeskip the story goes off-the-rails, as bad guys begin to turn into mad psychopaths and good guys start blurting out the cheesiest drama lines you can imagine.
 It is B-movie levels of stupid action and, while I do regret not getting a more serious take on the plot, I could still very much enjoy it for the stupid fun it offered.

 And hey, even if it is stupid, you still get your great moments.
 The final showdown, in particular, was great stuff all around and I found myself getting very interested in Harry MacDowel’s character arc towards the end.

 Gungrave ended up getting two games on the Playstation 2.
 In fact, this anime is an adaptation of them, rather than the other way around.
 The first game was simply titled Gungrave and made by Red Entertainment, who also handled games like Blood Will Tell (Osamu Tezuka’s Dororo) and Sakura Wars.